Azure/container-service-for-azure-china/aks/README.md

 ### Limitations of current AKS Private Preview on Azure China
  - only `chinaeast2` region is supported
  - AKS set up wizard is not available on azure portal, only azure cli command line is supported
- - AKS monitoring is not available, there will be error when clicking on `Monitor containers` link in AKS overview page
- - AKS logging is not available, there will be error when clicking on `View logs` link in AKS overview page
+ - AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page

 ### Links
  - Click for trial: [http://aka.ms/aks/chinapreview](http://aka.ms/aks/chinapreview)